 There are three primary places where a permit is required to travel in China:

 - Tibet Autonomous Region: Most people are aware that you can’t just waltz into Tibet whenever you want.
-A travel permit is required to enter Tibet and at this time is can only be issued through a travel group.
-No solo-travel in Tibet.
+A travel permit is required to enter Tibet and at this time is can only be issued through a travel group (more on this below).
+There is no independent travel in Tibet.

 - Parts of Xinjiang: Although the enforcement of this continues to change from year to year, historically travelers have needed a travel permit to travel the Karakoram Highway (the road from Kashgar to Pakistan) or to visit many of the ancient desert ruins in southern Xinjiang.